simozhou/supreme-fishstick/README.md

     - style programme
     - make answers unroll instead of just appear
     - fix pixels in popup header corners (there seems to be one gray pixel which I find a bit annoying)
+    - center register icon vertically (the font-awesome one has some space at the bottom)

 - Scaling update
     - Fix section title on mobile (Programme is too big and every section title is bigger than the main!)